Historic Music Venues In Los Angeles

 www.facebook.com/theroxy

-With the same capacity as the Troubadour and the Whisky, the Roxy is yet another top music venue in Los Angeles.
-Just a few miles west of the Palladium on Sunset, the Roxy dates to the early ’70, which was an important time in music history.
-As a matter of fact, the Roxy has been host to top level performers like Smokey Robinson, Frank Zappa, Chuck Berry, Peter Gabriel and even Bruce Springsteen.
-Of course, the following decades were just as impressive, with acts like Dire Straits, Stevie Wonder, the Go-Go’s, Jane’s Addiction and Steve Winwood.
-This year, the Roxy has already drawn top-flight acts like Niko Moon, Gwen Stefani and Weezer.
+The Roxy is another top live music venue in Los Angeles, and it has about the same capacity as the Troubadour and the Whisky.
+Just a few miles west of the Palladium on Sunset, the Roxy dates to the early ’70s, a critical time in music history.
+The Roxy has hosted top performers like Smokey Robinson, Frank Zappa, Chuck Berry, Peter Gabriel, and Bruce Springsteen.
+Of course, the following decades were just as impressive, with acts like Dire Straits, Stevie Wonder, the Go-Go’s, Jane’s Addiction, and Steve Winwood.
+This year, the Roxy has already drawn top-flight acts like Niko Moon, Gwen Stefani, and Weezer.

 Shrine Auditorium